eli-oat/pico-cam/README.md

-#  Pico Cam
+#  Pico Cam for iOS

 An iOS camera app for goblins.

-A reimplementation of the web version, <https://smallandnearlysilent.com/pico-cam/>
+A re-implementation of the web version, <https://smallandnearlysilent.com/pico-cam/>